manitux-app/manitux-plugins/PluginTemplate/README_en.md

 ### HtmlParse

 `HtmlParse` converts an HTML string into an AngleSharp `IHtmlDocument`.
-It can return `null` for empty or unparseable HTML, so check the returned document before using it. `using var` is enough for the document lifetime.
+It can return `null` for empty or unparseable HTML.

 ```csharp
 var html = await HttpGet(category.Url, referer: Config.MainUrl);